Centered nonagonal number

 The list above includes the perfect numbers 28 and 496.

 All even perfect numbers are triangular numbers whose index is an odd Mersenne prime.
 Since every Mersenne prime greater than 3 is congruent to 1 modulo 3, it follows that every even perfect number greater than 6 is a centered nonagonal number.

-In 1850, Sir Frederick Pollock conjectured that every natural number is the sum of at most eleven centered nonagonal numbers, which has been neither proven nor disproven.
+In 1850, Sir Frederick Pollock conjectured that every natural number is the sum of at most eleven centered nonagonal numbers.
+Pollock's conjecture was confirmed as true in 2023.